 A private team of developers came to Enness after a personal referral from a private bank in our network, looking to develop over 10 luxury properties as investments within the next five years.

 My clients wanted to borrow €11million, in order to complete the full purchase and development of a luxury villa estate in Ramatuelle, just outside of St Tropez.
 Broken down, my client required €5.3million to purchase the land itself, €4.7million for the construction work, development and financial costs, with €1million left over as a safety net in the event the project runs over budget.
+Read more about bridging finance for land.

 The immediate difficulty I faced with this case, was to find a lender who was prepared to finance 100% of all project costs, with my client only looking to place an absolute maximum of 30% as assets under management (AUM).